- Register to vote

 - Text NOCHANGE followed by your security code to 80212 (if nobody is eligible to vote you should include a reason after your security code; for example: empty, business, 2nd home, none, other).

-- Between September and November should we not receive a completed form from you a canvasser will call at your address to collect the form.
-The sooner you respond to the Household Enquiry form the less likely you are to have reminder forms sent to your address and a personal canvasser visiting your property.
+Between October and November should we not receive a completed communication from you, a canvasser will call at your address to collect the information.
+The sooner you respond the less likely you are to have reminder forms sent to your address and a personal canvasser visiting your property.

 Why do I receive a Household Enquiry Form each year?The Electoral Registration Officer is legally obliged to maintain an accurate Electoral Register and the annual canvass allows for the correction of any omissions or errors that may have occurred throughout the rest of the year.

 Why should I respond to the form?You are legally obliged to respond accurately to the form and could face a fine if you do not do so.
 If no response is received from a household for two consecutive years the Electoral Registration Officer is legally entitled to remove any existing entries from the register.
 If you are not on the electoral register you will not be permitted to vote at any election.
 As credit reference agencies use the electoral register for identity verification purposes you could face difficulties when applying for credit if you are not registered.

 Why is the form not addressed to me personally?Household Enquiry forms are specific to an address, not an individual.
 We need to ensure that the form is delivered even if there are no current electors registered or the details held are incorrect.

 What do I do if the form is correct?We still need you to respond so that we can be certain the register is accurate.
 If the information is correct you can respond using the internet, freephone or SMS text services.
 There is no need to return the form in the post if you use these services, please destroy the form after using them.